 Aetherweaver and Martialist respectively allow Healers and Tanks to deal more damage.

-Savior allows Tanks, Melee, and Ranged to be more effective with healing (which is obviously good to combine with one of the Lost Cure Actions if your party lacks a Healer.
+Savior allows Tanks, Melee, and Ranged to be more effective with healing.
+These are good to combine with one or more of the Lost Cure Actions if your party lacks a Healer.

 Remember that changing Jobs within Bozja removes all your Essence and Deep Essence effects, but your assigned Duty Actions remain the same.
 They simply become unusable if they aren’t allowed by your new Job.
 Use another Lost Action from your Holster to replace the one on the Duty Action.

 There are some Lost Finds that can only be used within Delubrum Reginae.
 These items are the Pure Essences, and you’ll need to be Resistance Rank 15 to appraise the appropriate Forgotten Fragments for them.
 There is one Pure Essence for each Role: Caster DPS, Melee DPS, Physical Ranged DPS, Tank, and Healer.
 Each Pure Essence gives a mix of defensive and offensive stats, as well as a hidden effect.

 According to u/Zanzargh in a reddit comment, the hidden effects are that each Pure Essence interacts with a specific Lost Action to give an extra bonus.